The Forgettable Five

 We just concluded a countdown of the Top Five Moments from the Falcon’s 2019 football season.
 In case you missed this series, you can catch up on all five here; Part 1 , Part 2 , Part 3 , Part 4 and Part 5 .

 When you have the kind of success that Air Force did this season, it’s not too difficult to recall five fond memories that helped shape the year.
-Conversely, you would be hard-pressed to identify five things that you would like to forget in such a campaign.
+Conversely, you are going to have to be pretty picky to showcase as many forgettable moments.

 However, that is exactly what we are going to do here.
-And to kick things off, we will have to turn back the calendars to the pre-season.
+We already covered the fifth most forgettable moment from the 2019 season here.